crguezl/gh-org-members/README.md

 ✗ ls -ltr ~/Downloads/ULL-MFP-AET-2122*
 -rw-r--r--@ 1 casianorodriguezleon  staff  3537 20 jul 10:40 /Users/casianorodriguezleon/Downloads/ULL-MFP-AET-2122 - Evaluacion.csv
 ```

+In this example, we don't specify the `.csv` file and it will use the file `/Users/casianorodriguezleon/Downloads/ULL-MFP-AET-2122 - Evaluacion.csv`:

 ```json
 ✗ gh org-members -jr sara -c